 B. Specific Guidelines

 This policy applies to all Institute computing facilities (equipment, networks, network connections, and software) and services.
 In some cases, it may be superseded or modified by policies of departments with their own computing facilities.
-However, where departmental facilities are used for tasks that involve facilities or services provided by the office of Instructional, Administrative and information Technology (IAIT) this policy will apply.
+However, where departmental facilities are used for tasks that involve facilities or services provided by the office of Enterprise information Technology (EIT) this policy will apply.

 All illegal behavior is fundamentally unethical and therefore violates this policy; such behavior may result in both disciplinary and legal repercussions.